 In addition, the U.N. has been instrumental in securing rights for women as well as making certain that all peoples have the right to development.

-There are a number of ways the U.N. helps to advance human rights:
+There are several ways the U.N. helps to advance human rights:

 The U.N. plays an active role in monitoring specific human rights abuses by a State and alerts the international community of their findings.

-The Office of the High Commissioner provides assistance to countries that allows them to comply with their human
+The Office of the High Commissioner aids countries that allows them to comply with their human rights responsibilities.

 Peacekeeping operations contain human rights provisions that protect the peoples where the operations are based.

-HOW DOES THE UNITED NATIONS DEFEND VULNERABLE GROUPS IN SOCIETY
+HOW DOES THE U.N.
+DEFEND VULNERABLE GROUPS IN SOCIETY?

 The U.N. is the champion of the “underdog”.
 It works very hard to protect the most vulnerable groups in the world including minorities, migrants, indigenous people, and children in difficult situations.